 A smashing 77% of shoppers use smartphones while shopping at brick-and-mortar stores.
 AR applications offer a smooth and precise method for in-store navigation.
-That saves time on searching for products and boosts the shopping experience.
-All it takes is accessing an AR app, selecting a given product and the app will guide consumers through the store by displaying directions on the screen.
+That saves time in searching for products and boosts the shopping experience.
+All it takes is accessing an AR app, and selecting a given product and the app will guide consumers through the store by displaying directions on the screen.
 Advanced apps use computer vision to learn about the customer’s actual position and indicate the shortest route to the desired products.

 4. Offering an AR try-and-buy experience

 A recent survey showed that 29% of consumers would prefer to use AR to view the product before they purchase it.
-The technology places virtual objects with the real world and retailers can use this feature to let customers have a try-and-buy experience.
-For example, an AR app can show the customers how the product will look on them.
+The technology places virtual objects in the real world and retailers can use this feature to let customers have a try-and-buy experience.
+For example, an AR app can show customers how the product will look on them.
 All it takes is selecting the item, and the app will superimpose it on the camera view to help customers make a better purchasing decision.

 5. Driving customer loyalty

 A report from Capgemini revealed that 70% of emotionally engaged customers are willing to spend double on brands to which they’re loyal.
-Retailers can use AR apps to create such an emotional connection with customers and make shopping more exciting to drive sales.
+Retailers can use AR apps to create an emotional connection with customers and make shopping more exciting to drive sales.
 For example, Lego’s AR app displays the brand’s products as 3D animations that show product features in fun short stories.